 Request Payload Object REQUIRED Description Object Type, see 3.3 Yes Determines the type of object to be created.
 Unique Identifier, see 3.1 No The Unique Identifier of the key to be split (if applicable).
 Split Key Parts Yes The total number of parts.
 Split Key Threshold Yes The minimum number of parts needed to reconstruct the entire key.
-Split Key Method Yes Prime Field Size No Template-Attribute, see 2.1.8 Yes Specifies desired object attributes using templates and/or individual attributes.
+Split Key Method Yes Prime Field Size No Template-Attribute, see 2.1.7.14 Yes Specifies desired object attributes using templates and/or individual attributes.

-1858 Table 220: Create Split Key Request Payload
+Table 231: Create Split Key Request Payload

-Response Payload Object REQUIRED Description Object Type, see 3.3 Yes Type of object created.
-Unique Identifier, see 3.1 Yes, MAY be repeated The list of Unique Identifiers of the newly created objects.
-Template-Attribute, see 2.1.8 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management system ۸. ---------------------------------- ----
+Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes, MAY be repeated The list of Unique Identifiers of the newly created objects.
+Template-Attribute, see 2.1.7.14 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management system.

-1859 Table 221: Create Split Key Response Payload
+Table 232: Create Split Key Response Payload